acheshkov/codespaces-blank/README.md

-In my example, I take HuggingFace' implementation of Roberta model and do monkey patch.
+In my example, I take HuggingFace implementation of Roberta model and do monkey patch.